Softwood plantation estate

 The community is generally free to access State plantation forests, but a permit may be required depending on the activity and location.
 Permits allow HQPlantations to keep track of visitors and ensure harvesting activities are carried out safely.

-Please contact HQPlantations to find out if you need a permit for activities in plantation forests on state land.
+Contact HQPlantations to find out if you need a permit for activities in plantation forests on state land.
 Common activities requiring a permit include:

 - 4WD activities